mmgaggle/hybrid-data-context/README.md

 If you're tailing the log and the build completes, then you can press ctl-c to drop back to the shell.

+## Building a Jupyter Notebook Image

-Assuming the openshift-spark image is built, we can use it as a base image for building a base-notebook image.
+Once the openshift-spark image is built, we can use it as a base image for building a base-notebook image.
 We'll use the base-notebook repository from [radanalyticsio](https://radanalytics.io) as a starting point.
 You may want to consider forking this repository and using your own copy if you want to build a set of commonly used libraries into the image.

 ```
 oc new-build https://github.com/radanalyticsio/base-notebook \